 and,

-Note that the above solution for the radial function $\,_{s}R_{lm}$ correctly reproduces the solution of Ref.~\cite{Bhatt:2024yyz}, as well as the solution presented in Ref.~\cite{Bhatt:2023zsy} associated with Schwarzschild and slowly rotating BH, for $s=-2$, i.e., for gravitational perturbation.
+Note that the above expressions of $N_1$, $N_2$, and $N_3$ are not well defined for Schwarzschild $(a=0)$ and axisymmetric tidal perturbation $(m=0)$ for scalar tidal field $(s=0)$.
+Hence, we will analyze the scalar case separately in \ref{tide_scalar}.
+Thus, the calculation presented in this section is only valid for $s\ne0$ cases.
+In addition, we would like to point out that the above solution for the radial function $\,_{s}R_{lm}$ correctly reproduces the solution of Ref.~\cite{Bhatt:2024yyz} as well as the solution presented in Ref.~\cite{Bhatt:2023zsy} associated with Schwarzschild and slowly rotating Kerr BH, for $s=-2$, i.e., for gravitational perturbation.

 Since our interest is in the determination of the response of the Kerr BH under external tidal perturbation, we will employ purely ingoing boundary condition at the horizon.
-In order to apply the above boundary condition, we provide below the behaviour of the radial perturbation, as it approaches the horizon scale, i.e., in the limit $z\to 0$:
+To apply the above boundary condition, we provide below the behavior of the radial perturbation, as it approaches the horizon scale, i.e., in the limit $z\to 0$:

-Among the two terms in the above solution, the $z^{-s}$ term arises from $\Delta^{-s}$, which depicts the purely ingoing term at the event horizon~\cite{Teukolsky:1973ha, Teukolsky:1974yv}.
-While the term $z^{-2 i P_+}$ can be written as $\exp(-2iP_{+}\ln z)\approx \exp(2i\omega'r_{*})$, which is purely outgoing at the event horizon (here $r_{*}$ is the Tortoise coordinate)~\cite{Teukolsky:1973ha, Teukolsky:1974yv}.
-Thus, the appropriate boundary condition for the near-horizon solution to a BH spacetime demands $c_2$ to be zero.
-Therefore, the radial function consistent with the horizon boundary condition, reduces the solution presented in \ref{radialfngen_1} to,
+Among the two terms in the above solution, the $z^{-s}$ term arises from $\Delta^{-s}$, which depicts the purely ingoing term at the event horizon~\cite{Teukolsky:1973ha, Teukolsky:1974yv}, while the term $z^{-2 i P_+}$ can be written as $\exp(-2iP_{+}\ln{z})\approx \exp(2i\omega'r_{*})$, which is purely outgoing at the event horizon (here, $r_{*}$ is the tortoise coordinate)~\cite{Teukolsky:1973ha, Teukolsky:1974yv}.
+Thus, the appropriate boundary condition for the near-horizon solution to a BH spacetime demands $c_2$ be zero.
+Therefore, the radial function consistent with the horizon boundary condition, reduces the solution presented in \ref{radialfngen_1} to